How to wear camouflage pattern correctly?

 It is difficult to answer this question as there are so many different versions .

-As I set about writing this article, I realized the limits of my knowledge on the subject.
+As I sat down to write this article, I realized the limits of my knowledge on the subject.
 Mea culpa...

-I then went fishing for information by consulting historical texts, browsing forums dedicated to hunting enthusiasts, fashion blogs specializing in military wardrobes or sites for professional gamers (like Battlefiled and other Call of Duty).
+I then went fishing for information by consulting historical texts, browsing forums dedicated to hunting enthusiasts, fashion blogs specializing in military clothing or sites for professional gamers (such as Battlefield and other Call of Duty).
 In short, intensive investigation!

-Among the multitude of existing camos, here are the ones you are likely to encounter most often:
+Among the multitude of existing camos, here are those that you are likely to encounter most often:

-The Flecktarn : this pattern, some of whose origins date back to the Second World War, is very widespread today.
-In the German army first, but also in many other countries such as Japan or Poland.
-This is a “plane tree pattern”, made up of three to six colors in small dots.
+Flecktarn : This pattern, some of whose origins date back to the Second World War, is very widespread today.
+First in the German army, but also in many other countries such as Japan or Poland.
+It is a “plane tree pattern”, composed of three to six colors in small dots.

-The M81 Woodland (in this photo) and the Camouflage Center Europe (CCE): although slightly different (especially in terms of shapes), these two patterns are very close with their four colors: black, brown, beige and green.
-The first is mainly used by the American armed forces and the second by the French army.
+The M81 Woodland (in this photo) and the Camouflage Centre Europe (CCE): although slightly different (especially in terms of shapes), these two patterns are very similar with their four colors: black, brown, beige and green.
+The first is mainly used by the American armed forces and the second, by the French army.

-The Tigerstripe : originally developed by the Republic of Vietnam in the 1960s, it is itself derived from the “leopard outfit” version of the French forces of the 1950s.
-It takes the appearance, as its name suggests, of stripes reminiscent of a tiger's coat.
+The Tigerstripe : Originally developed by the Republic of Vietnam in the 1960s, it itself is derived from the “leopard print” version of the French forces of the 1950s.
+It takes the appearance, as its name suggests, of stripes reminiscent of the tiger's fur.

-MARPAT : printed particularly used in the USA and Canada, it is a pixelated camouflage, reducing its infrared signature.
-It is now available in several versions - woodland, desert and urban - so that soldiers can adapt to any type of terrain or situation.
+MARPAT : a print used in particular in the USA and Canada, it is a pixelated camouflage, reducing its infrared signature.
+It is now available in several versions - woodland, desert and urban - so that the military can adapt to any type of terrain or situation.

-In fact, you have a wide choice of different prints, from original designs to current derivatives.
+In fact, you have a wide choice of different prints, from original patterns to current derivatives.

 The brands that parade have understood this well, by integrating camo for several seasons already...